allan-tulane/fa-23-assignment-04-zdupre18/assignment-04.md

   or bottom-up memoization to avoid recomputing solutions to subproblems, what is the work and span of your approach?

+work would be O(kN) span O(n) (k is denominations)

+my process was to make a dynamic program that would be efficient for most of the expected values stargting with a for loop that would check the range and then add N+1 and then update the table if the coin reduces the num of coins needed.
+Then have a final entry in the table continuing the min number of coin. using bottom up allows for largest tob
 **enter answer in `answers.md`**